Last Updated on September 6, 2023 by Tim Wells

-Then click on the ‘Save As‘ menu and select Save as Smart Collection.
+Then click the ‘Save As‘ menu and select Save as Smart Collection.

 Name your Smart Plex Collection as before.

-Once you give your Smart Plex Collection a name, you see an overview screen showing all of the titles in it.
-This works the same for movie collections and TV show collections.
+Once you give your Smart Plex Collection a name, you see an overview screen showing all its titles.

 Customizing Plex Collections

 Once you’ve created your first collection, you’ll see a new top-level Collections menu in your library.

 There you’ll see all of your collections in one place.